PokeJofeJr4th/DreamBerd-rs/README.md

 ## Arithmetic

-C has significant whitespace.
+DreamBerd has significant whitespace.
 Use spacing to specify the order of arithmetic operations.

 ```c
 1 + 2*3? // 7